othermedia/js-handbook/development.md

 Lastly, and perhaps most importantly, extractions offer one the possibility of improving on one's initial efforts.
-Application code is often written in too much of a hurry; "After all," thinks the programmer, "it will never appear outside this site, so all it needs to do is _work_---I don't need to spend days ensuring it's interoperable and has a good API."
+Application code is often written in too much of a hurry; "After all," thinks the programmer, "it will never appear outside this site, so all it needs to do is _work_--I don't need to spend days ensuring it's interoperable and has a good API."

 When extracting a library, one shouldn't be afraid of changing the API.
 After